- Wild Seed Collection/Processing

 - Mowing & Brush Clearing

-We specialize in growing and installing herbaceous native plants and seeds for fire-adapted ecosystems for groundcover restoration, wetland mitigation, erosion control, habitat improvement, aesthetic treatments and more.
+We specialize in collecting and propagating southeastern herbaceous native plants and seeds.
+We use this material for projects involving groundcover restoration, wetland mitigation, erosion control, habitat improvement, aesthetic treatments and more.

 Through years of experience we’ve developed proven techniques for successfully restoring these indigenous ground covers.
 We grow hundreds of thousands of native grass and wildflower plugs and offer wild-collected or field grown seed mixes for wet or dry sites.
 Our seed collections are from pristine, fire-managed conservation lands and our knowledge is unmatched.
 To learn more about our restoration process, read below.